Himanshu-Barange/Wine-Data-Clustering-and-Label-prediction-using-KMeans-and-PCA/README.md

 **Data Source:** Kaggle
 **Libraries Utilized:** Sklearn, Pandas, Seaborn, Matplotlib

-- The sourced dataset was already in clean.
+- The sourced dataset was already clean.
 - Normalized the feature vectors.
 - Detemined the 'k' using Elbow method
 - Also utilized Silhouette Score plot for better selection of 'k'